 Transactions denominated in currencies other than the functional currency are recorded using the exchange rates prevailing on the dates of the transactions.
 At each balance sheet date, monetary items denominated in foreign currencies are translated at the rates prevailing on the balance sheet date.
 Non-monetary items that are measured at historical cost in a foreign currency are translated using the exchange rate at the date of the transaction.
-Non-monetary items measured at fair value in a foreign currency are translated at the rates prevailing on the date of the transaction.
+Non-monetary items measured at fair value in a foreign currency are translated at the rates prevailing on the date when the fair value was determined.